YalesRios/Samel/README.md

 - Super Learner

-- Stacked Genralisation (should be more specific)
+- Stacked Generalisation (should be more specific)

 - Bayes Optimal Classifier